sicongzhao/Emotional-Status-with-Wearable-Data/README.md

 *Since this is a personal repo for recruiting purpose, I am only including code and conclusion from my work.
 For more information, please email sicong.zhao@duke.edu*

 <h2 id="data">2.Data Description</h2>
-In this project, I trained models based on data collected from over 150 participants over 10 days in the Motivated Cognition and Aging Brain lab in Duke Psychology & Neuroscience department, which contains:
+The data is collected from over 150 participants over 10 days in the Motivated Cognition and Aging Brain lab in Duke Psychology & Neuroscience department, which contains:

 * measures of personality and behavior
 * demographic data